karlhulme/sengi/readme.md

 ### Synchronisation

-To keep all the documents in sync you'll a mechanism that can write to multiple records in sequence in a fault-tolerant manner.
+To keep all the documents in sync you'll need a mechanism that can write to multiple records in sequence in a fault-tolerant manner.
 Crucially, if a second or third record needs to be updated but fails, you'll need a system that identifies these failed updates and provides a mechanism to retry or resume at a later point.
 You don't want a system that silently fails and leads to increasing synchronisation issues.

-[Piggle](https://github.com/karlhulme/piggle) is an appropriate framework for this.

 ## Guidance on Filters